A building site is a four-dimensional crime scene, a mirror of

 cut corners carry cash, substituted products spawn spondulicks,

 migrant workers make hay.
-Beneath the Jag-driving mafiosi
+Beneath the apex, Jag-driving mafiosi

 lie myriad layers of petty crooks with varying degrees of